 I find French veterinary care to be very community oriented, hands on, patient and just excellent.
 That’s not to say that you won’t find an incompetent vet in France, but I want to share that our experience overall has been positive.

 UPDATE: Dagny sadly passed away March 5, 2022.

 3. Given me the experience of being “other.”
+I first came to France on a long-stay visa which turned into a residence permit.
+I’m not French.
 As a white American living in America, I fit in.
 People understood me and I always felt I belonged.
 But here, I may look like everyone else but the minute I open my mouth, they know I’m not from France.

 Although it doesn’t always feel like it in the moment, being “other” has been one of the best things about living in France as an American in terms of my personal growth.
 Until we get some distance from a place or situation, sometimes it’s hard to look critically at ourselves and learn about the world and how other people live in it.
 In this case, the distance was physical distance and living in France has let me experience life as a foreigner.

 You don’t always feel like you belong when you’re the foreigner, and while uncomfortable, being out of our element is something we should all experience.
 It only helps us to be more empathetic, forgiving, and patient as we interact with people at different stages in our lives.
 Whether we’re one of the American expats just passing through or have immigrated to France permanently, you can’t help but experience personal growth.